MnifR/Redis-administration/README.md

 127.0.0.1:6379> BGSAVE
 Background saving started
 ```
 >For maximum data security, you should regularly create snapshots and activate the AOF mode.
 By doing so, it is practically impossible to lose any data.
-However, >these processes do tend to make the database run more slowly.
+However,these processes do tend to make the database run more slowly.

 ## Restore